DifferentTech/different-pdf-lib/README.md

 </a>

 <div align="center">
   <strong>Create and modify PDF documents in any JavaScript environment.
-This repor is a fork of https://www.npmjs.com/package/pdf-lib/v/1.6.0.
+This repo is a fork of https://www.npmjs.com/package/pdf-lib/v/1.6.0.
   </strong>
    <strong>Support rich text fields which was not supported in original library
   </strong>